To Get Digital Marketing Services, Visit Our New Website

 He had won “three gold medals in three international poetry competitions sponsored by the Triton College, U.S.A.

 In 1987, in Pakistan, he was given the Faiz Ahmed Faiz Award.
-President of Pakistan had given him the Pride of Pakistan Award in 1990, which holds a great honor from any citizen of Pakistan.
+The President of Pakistan gave him the Pride of Pakistan Award in 1990, which is a great honor for any citizen of Pakistan.

 Death and Burial